Rust with axum

 server$ vi src/handlers.rs

-Add one new property to the Chatt struct:
+Add one new property to the Chatt struct, as the last property in the list:

 pub struct Chatt {